zowe/docs-site/docs/user-guide/mvd-configuration.md

 When Zowe is ready, the app-server can be found at `https://<externalDomain>:<components.gateway.port>/zlux/ui/v1`

-(Not recommended): If the mediation layer is not used, or you need to contact the app-server directly, the ZWED0031I message states which port it is accessible from, though generally it will be the same value as specified within `components.app-server.port`.
+(Not recommended): If the API Mediation Layer is not used, or you need to contact the App server directly, the ZWED0031I message states which port it is accessible from, though generally it will be the same value as specified within `components.app-server.port`.
 In that case, the server would be available at `https://<externalDomain>:<components.app-server.port>/`

 ### Accessing the Desktop